HO-COOH/CPPDevOnWindows/README.md

 #### Setting up Sublime
+1. Download Sublime [here](https://www.sublimetext.com/) and it can be installed by clicking `Next`.
+2. Hit `ctrl+shift+p` to open the command platte and then type `Install Package`, wait for the packages list to show up and then type `CMakeBuilder`.
+3. Open the `<project>.sublime_project` file and edit the target named `<project>
+4. Install the plugin [EasyClangComplete]

 #### Setting up Atom
+1. Download Atom [here](https://atom.io/) and it can be installed by clicking `Next`.
+2.

 ## Source control
 Most if not all of the development workflow involves using `Git`.
 Also, some of CMake's functionalities requires Git to be installed.
 And you also need Git to install `vcpkg`.
 You can install `Git` either by using the installer or using a package manager, like `MSYS2` which we just used above to install `GCC` and `Clang`.
 - Install by using the installer
   1. Download the installer [here](https://git-scm.com/download/win) and then it can be installed by keep clicking `Next`.![](screenshots/26.png)
 - Install by using `MSYS2`